 - Mason’s apprentice: Like other construction apprentice jobs, you will have the opportunity to work alongside an experienced professional.
 Projects in masonry apprenticeships usually involve working with brick and other prefabricated stone materials.
 You will learn how to build brick walls or construct stone structures and more.
 Mason apprenticeship opportunities have increased by 33 percent in March and remain unfilled for 44 days.

-You’ve Learned About the Best Entry Level Careers in Construction in 2021.
+You’ve Learned About the Best Entry-Level Careers in Construction.
 Now What?